 The aim of this blog is twofold.
-In the first place, it will serve as an online representation of the work of the research group ‘Practices of Power and Interpersonal Relationships at Dynastic Centres (1500-1800)’.
-Its members will publish entries relating to their respective projects.
-Prospective themes include: questions of methodology, discussions of specific archival sources, bibliographical reviews and surveys, as well as announcements and reports of relevant events.
-Secondly, the blog will be a platform for the exchange with scholars with similar research topics.
-For instance we envisage that the participants of our first workshop, which is to be held in March 2015 at the GHI Paris, will upload the abstracts of their papers to the blog and use it as a way to stay in contact well beyond the event itself.
+In the first place, it serves as an online representation of the work of the research group ‘Practices of Power and Interpersonal Relationships at Dynastic Centres (1500-1800)’.
+Its members publish entries relating to their respective projects.
+Themes include: questions of methodology, discussions of specific archival sources, bibliographical reviews and surveys, as well as announcements and reports of relevant events.
+Secondly, the blog is a platform for the exchange with scholars with similar research topics.

 Having studied history and philosophy at the universities of Heidelberg, Paris (Sorbonne), and Cambridge, I graduated in 2009 from Heidelberg University with an M.A. thesis on “Great Britain and the Ottoman Empire at the End of the Eighteenth Century.
 Geopolitical Strategies and the European Balance of Power”.
 Geopolitical Strategies and the European Balance of Power”.
 Between 2009 and early 2012 I was member of a PhD-students’ research group on the early modern Ottoman Empire at the Heidelberg University Cluster of Excellence “Asia and Europe in a Global Context”; after that I became doctoral research fellow at the Institute of European History in Mainz, and, in 2013, I was teaching at Heidelberg University as Wissenschaftlicher Mitarbeiter at the chair for Early Modern History.
 In spring 2014 I defended my PhD thesis with the title: “On Silent Feet.
 French Revolutionary Politics and Culture in the Ottoman Empire, 1792-1798”.
 Since summer 2014, I am working as postdoctoral research fellow at the German Historical Institute in Paris, where I set up the research group on “Practices of Power and Interpersonal Relationships at Dynastic Centres 1500-1800”.